Zero Waste Week 2020 – What’s in your lunchbox?

 We are challenging the people of Bristol to aim for a zero-waste lunch for Zero Waste Week 2020.
 What do you eat and how do you transport it?
 What conscious decisions can you make to try and reduce your waste from one meal a day?

 Whether it’s taking a cheese and pickle sandwich in an old takeaway container or spending hours creating a beautiful, nutritious salad to go in your fairtrade bamboo lunchbox, we want to see your creations.
-Share your photos on social media and tag us in to be entered into our prize draw to win a Bristol Waste lunchbox.
-Terms and conditions apply*.
-Use the hashtag #ZeroWasteWeek to get involved in the national campaign too.
+Share your photos on social media and tag us in.

 Hints and tips to get you started